 How do fleas harm cats?

 They are quite irritating and can make your cat quite itchy.
 They can cause blood loss, skin issues, and if ingested can cause a tapeworm infestation.

 Why is treating and preventing fleas so important?

 Not only are fleas a nuisance to both you and your pet, but a flea infestation can be fatal if left untreated.
 The easiest way to protect your pet is to prevent the fleas from finding your pet appealing in the first place.

 What are ticks?
 How are they treated?

-Ticks are a parasite that lives in tall grasses and trees and they attach themselves onto your pet’s skin and help themselves to a blood meal.
-If you find one you can pull it out but be sure to learn the appropriate way of doing so.
-At Mill Creek, we like to prevent them from latching on in the first place by using a product that keeps the ticks from even wanting to latch on.
+Ticks are a parasite that lives in tall grasses and trees and they attach themselves to your pet’s skin and help themselves to a blood meal.
+If you find one, you can pull it out but be sure to learn the appropriate way of doing so.
+At Mill Creek, we like to prevent them from latching on in the first place, by using a product that keeps the ticks from even wanting to latch on.